redelivre/qr-pdf/README.md

 QR PDF Wordpress Plugin
 ===========================

-QR PDF adds a button to the post editing page to generate a ready-to-print PDF file containing a QR Code linking to the post.
+QR PDF adds a button to the post and link editing pages to generate a ready-to-print PDF file containing a QR Code linking to them.

 Instalation
 -----------